amantebriwal4321/live_stadium/README.md

 ## 📜 License

-Built for the **Agentic Premier League** Google Cloud Hackathon, Bengaluru 2025.
+Built for the **Agentic Premier League** Google Cloud , Bengaluru 2026